philterd/phileas/README.md

 FilterResponse response = filterService.filter(filterProfiles, context, documentId, body, MimeType.TEXT_PLAIN);
 ```

-The `filterProfiles` is a list of `FilterProfile` classes.
+The `filterProfiles` is a list of `FilterProfile` classes which are created by deserializing a filter profile from JSON.
 A "filter profile" tells Phileas the types of sensitive information you want to identify and what to do with it (redact, anonymize, etc.) when it is found.
 The `context` and `documentId` are arbitrary values you can use to uniquely identify the text being filtered.
 The `body` is the text you are filtering.
 Lastly, we specify that the data is plain text.

 The `response` contains information about the identified sensitive information along with the filtered text.